open-telemetry/oteps/text/0003-measure-metric-type.md

 1. The sum is of interest in addition to the count
 1. Quantiles information is of interest.

-The key property of a measure metric event is that two events cannot be trivially reduced into one, as a step in pre-aggregation.
-For cumulatives and gauges, two `Add()` or `Set()` events can be replaced by a single event (for default behavior, i.e., unless the implementation is configured differently), whereas two `Record()` events must by reflected in two events.
+The key property of a measure metric event is that two events cannot be trivially reduced into one, unlike cumulative and gauge metrics.
+Two `Record()` events must by reflected in two events because both the event count and the individual values are significant.

 Like cumulative metrics, non-negative measures are an important case because they support rate calculations.
 As an option, measure metrics may be declared as non-negative.
 The API will reject negative metric events for non-negative measures, instead submitting an SDK error event.

 For measure metrics, the default OpenTelemetry implementation is left up to the implementation.
-The default interpretation is that the distribution should be summarized, somehow, but the specific technique used belongs to the implementation.
-A low-cost policy is selected as the default behavior for export OpenTelemetry measures:

-- For non-negative measure metrics, unless otherwise configured, the default implementation exports the sum, the count, and the maximum value as three separate summary variables.
+The default interpretation is that the distribution should be summarized, somehow, but the specific technique used belongs to the implementation and the exporter semantics.
+A low-cost policy is selected as the default behavior for export OpenTelemetry measures: export the sum, the count, the minimum, and the maximum value in the form of a summary.
-- For arbitrary measure metrics, unless otherwise configured, the default implementation exports the sum, the count, the minimum, and the maximum value as four separate summary variables.

 ### Disable selected metrics by default